Gulf toadfish

 The Gulf toadfish (Opsanus beta) is a species of toadfish found in the Gulf of Mexico.

 Description

-Gulf toadfish commonly weigh 2 to 3 lb. and measure 11-14 in but smaller ones are sometimes caught weighing 0.25 lb. measuring 4-5 in.
+The Gulf toadfish are elongate, tapering, robust toadfish with a depressed head.
+They are mottled tan, white, and brown with a darker posterior end.
+Their caudal and pectoral fins have dark brown bars on a pale background.
+The bars on the pectoral fins are irregularly joined.
+The dorsal and anal fins have oblique alternating brown and white bars.
+The dorsal fins have 24 or 25 rays, and the pectoral fins have 18 or 19 rays.
+Gulf toadfish commonly weigh 2 to 3 lb and measure 11-14 in.
+However, smaller ones are sometimes caught weighing 0.25 lb measuring 4-5 in.

 Distribution

 The Gulf toadfish is found in the Gulf of Mexico commonly inshore around bridges and structure such as pilings.

+Habitat

+The Gulf toadfish is often found in near shore shallow sea grass beds and rocky areas.
+Smaller individuals sometimes inhabit discarded objects, such as jars or cans.
 They prefer shallow areas near baitfish populations.

 Biology

 Diet

 The Gulf toadfish is an opportunistic feeder and feeds on the bottom.
 They prefer to be near areas supporting baitfish so that they can feed without having to travel far.
+They also eat marine invertebrates.

 Calls

 Like others of the family, gulf toadfish make mating calls, which may make them vulnerable to predation by dolphins such as bottlenoses; dolphin diets often include sound-producing fish, making up to 80% of their diet, approximately 13% of which are toadfish.
 In response, gulf toadfish are able to suppress their calls when detecting dolphin; their cortisol levels were significantly elevated when exposed to dolphin calls, while the clicks produced by snapping shrimp were ignored as background noise.